-Guernsey Post Limited's Articles of Association state that a Non-Executive Director should be proposed for re-election if he, or she, has been appointed to the Board since the date of the last Annual General Meeting ('AGM'), or proposed for re-election, if he or she has held office for more than three years at the date of the notice convening the next AGM.
-The Board ensures that each Non-Executive Director submits himself, or herself, for re-election by the Shareholder at least every three years.
+Guernsev Post Limited's Articles of Association state that a Non-Executive Director should be proposed for reelection if he, or she, has been appointed to the Board since the date of the last Annual General Meeting ('AGM'), or proposed for re-election, if he or she has held office for more than three years at the date of the notice convening the next AGM.
+The Board ensures that each Non-Executive Director submits himself, or herself, for reelection by the Shareholder at least every three years.

 Non-Executive Directors serve the Group under letters of appointment, which are generally for an initial three-year term.
-Their appointment is also ratified by the States of Guernsey.
+Their appointment is also ratified by the States of Guernsev.

-In accordance with the Articles of Association, Simon Milsted and Peter Shaefer are due to retire by rotation.
-Peter Shaefer, being eligible, has offered himself up for reelection at the forthcoming Annual General Meeting.
+In accordance with the Articles of Association, Paula Williams is due to retire by rotation.
+Paula Williams, being eligible, has offered herself up for re-election at the forthcoming Annual General Meeting.